dev-diaries41/smartscan/README.md

 1. **Target Folders**: In settings, select the folders you want to monitor for new images.
 2. **Destination Folders**: In settings, select the allowed destination folders for images to be moved to.
-3. **Test auto-categorisation**: Once you have set this up you can test auto-categorisation by clicking the `test tube` icon and uploading an image.
+3. **Test auto-organisation**: Once you have set this up you can test auto-categorisation by clicking the `test tube` icon and uploading an image.

-**Note:** Each destination folder should contain at least 10 images.
-This sample set is crucial for accurate matching.
+**Note:** Each destination folder should contain at least 10 well-curated images that accurately represent the types of images you expect to be moved there.

 <div style="display: flex; justify-content: space-between; padding-top: 20px;">
   <img src="fastlane/metadata/android/en-US/images/other/target.png" alt="Target folders" style="border-radius: 15px; margin: 5px; width:200px;">